{\lambda}Split: Self-Supervised Content-Aware Spectral Unmixing for Fluorescence Microscopy: Introduction

 Spectral fluorescence microscopy does not image FPs one at a time but instead collects all emitted light at once~\cite{Hiraoka2002-kj, Zimmermann2003-ja}.
 To later recover the individual FP emissions (fluorophore concentrations), the emitted light is collected in a fixed number of spectral bands.
 Here, the signal at each spatial location is not a single intensity value but a spectral measurement that quantifies how much light was collected over a set of wavelength intervals (bands), as shown in \cref{fig:spectral_imaging_overview}.

 Spectral imaging shifts the burden from hardware-based channel separation to computational separation of fluorophore emissions.
 This separation is commonly addressed through spectral unmixing, where classical approaches estimate fluorophore contributions independently at each pixel using least-squares fitting to reference spectra~\cite{Zimmermann2014-nl}.

-While conceptually simple, such pixel-wise formulations degrade when spectra overlap considerably, when noise levels are high, or when the spectral dimensionality is lowered (\ie, when fewer bands are being imaged).
+While conceptually simple, such pixel-wise formulations degrade when spectra overlap considerably, when noise levels are high, or when the spectral dimensionality is lowered (\ie, when fewer bands are imaged).
 Learning-based approaches offer an alternative by incorporating spatial context and data-driven structural priors.
-However, existing methods either do not account for the optics and noise characteristics of fluorescence microscopy, or they are tailored to narrowly defined acquisition settings.
+However, existing methods either do not account for the optics and noise characteristics of fluorescence microscopy or are tailored to narrowly defined acquisition settings.

 To address these limitations, we introduce $\lambda$Split, a physics-informed deep generative framework for spectral unmixing in fluorescence microscopy that leverages a fully differentiable spectral mixing module (\ie, the Spectral Mixer), which enables self-supervised training.
-Our approach achieves robust unmixing and implicit denoising across challenging imaging conditions, as we demonstrate experimentally on a total of $66$ benchmarks we defined for this work.
+Our approach achieves robust unmixing and implicit denoising across challenging imaging conditions, as we demonstrate experimentally on a total of $58$ benchmarks we defined for this work.

 Importantly, $\lambda$Split operates directly on spectral acquisitions produced by standard point-scanning confocal microscopes, enabling immediate integration into existing experimental workflows without hardware modifications.